|

 Members of the Diablo Mountain Cloggers have performed all over Northern California at square dance festivals, company picnics, community fairs as well as at the National Square Dance Conventions in Seattle, Washington in 1981, Anaheim, California in 1988, and Portland, Oregon in 2005.
 In 1976 five members were hosted by the University of Alaska for a week of workshops and performances.

-You can see photographs from some of our recent performances here.
+You can see photographs from some past performances and other events at Lois' offsite clogging galleries here.

 For more information on classes or performances, contact our instructor, Lois Elling.